plinkysynth/plinky-site/src/routes/docs/posts/manual.md

 Plinky also has global Delay, Reverb, High Pass Filter, Limiter and Saturation units along with a simple Mixer (for audio inputs), Arpeggiator, Sequencer and Sampler.

 ## The Quickest Start
 Whether you are completely new to Plinky, or just looking for a quick refresher, here is a 10 minute guide to playing Plinky.
+If your Plinky comes fresh out of the box, you should [calibrate](#calibration) it, then return here.

 ### You can play anywhere on the surface
 except for these pads - they are reserved for the SHIFT functions.